 Pistachios are also the nut highest in potassium, beta-carotene, lutein, and vitamin B-6.

-Nuts are nutritious but expensive; however, keep in mind how many nutrients are packed into these nut calories in comparison to potato chips, for instance.
-Buy in bulk and in larger bags from wholesale stores but always pre-portion the nuts for you and the family while keeping the large bag from view, since research shows that people eat more if they see a larger container.
+Nuts are nutritious but expensive.
+However, keep in mind how many nutrients are packed into these nut calories in comparison to snacks like potato chips, for instance.
+Buy in bulk and in larger bags from wholesale stores, but always pre-portion the nuts for you and the family while keeping the large bag away from view, since research shows that people eat more if they see a larger container.

 Toasted nuts taste better in salads than less-healthy croutons.
 Toast shelled nuts by spreading them out on a dry frying pan (or in the oven on a dry cookie sheet); this way bring out even more flavor, too.
 Cook over medium heat on the stove or 400 degrees in the oven and shake the pan as the nuts brown to turn them over while watching them closely to prevent burning.